bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

 The first thing we will need to add is an `x-data` attribute, to hold the state that we will use to determine if the toolbar is visible or not.
-We will need to place this on a parent element of both the toolbar that we are going to add, as well as the checkboxes, which will be updating the state when they are checked and unchecked.
+We will need to place this on an ancestor element of both the toolbar that we are going to add, as well as the checkboxes, which will be updating the state when they are checked and unchecked.
 The best option given our current HTML is to place the attribute on the `form` element that surrounds the contacts table.
 We will declare a